mmu-webdesign/Level4-web-term-1/HTML/html02/07-entity.md

 ## Entity references: Including special characters in HTML

 In HTML, the characters `<`, `>`,`"`,`'` and & are special characters.
-They are parts of the HTML syntax itself.
+They are part of the HTML syntax itself.
 So how do you include one of these special characters in your text?
 For example, if you want to use an ampersand or less-than sign, and not have it interpreted as code.

 You do this with character references.
 These are special codes that represent characters, to be used in these exact circumstances.
 Each character reference starts with an ampersand (&), and ends with a semicolon (;).